xactuary/Amazon_Vine_Analysis/README.md

 ## SUMMARY OF RESULTS

 Although there is a small difference in the 5 star reviews - 65% Vine vs 70% non-Vine, overall the positive reviews including the 4 and 5 star ratings is remarkably similar for the Vine vs non-Vine datasets.
 In fact, the non-Vine review set had more 5 star reviews than the paid Vine review set.
 Given the small size of the Vine dataset, this difference could be random variation rather than a true bias.
 Just based on a visual review of these numbers, there does NOT appear to be any bias towards higher reviews in the paid Vine dataset.

-To statistically confirm this results, we could use R to do hypothesis testing of these results by setting the null hypothesis that the average star review for each dataset is the same and the alternative hypothesis being that they are not the same.
+To statistically confirm these results, we could use R to do hypothesis testing of these results by setting the null hypothesis that the average star review for each dataset is the same and the alternative hypothesis being that they are not the same.
 However, this is beyond this basic analysis.
+In addition, we could run the same analysis on the other Amazon vine datasets to see if the results are similar.
+Since this particular one has so few Vine reviews, it is possible that it is not representative of all Vine reviews.